multicloud/blog/_posts/2014-11-30-Necessity_is_the_mother_of_invention.md

 title: Necessity is the mother of invention
 ---

 My previous startup, **WhatsOn**, which created personalized, curated social feeds for media companies, required significant computational resources.
-Being a bootstrapping entrepreneur, and short on cash - my goal was to make do with whatever I could get for free, or for the lowest possible cost.
+Being a bootstrapping entrepreneur, and short on cash - my goal was to "make do" with whatever I could get for free, or for the lowest possible cost.
 My background in software architecture and 'can do' attitude has put me on a path towards an architecture that can do just that.

 But as I worked on my solution, I realized that this is a private case of a much broader issue.
 When companies migrate to the cloud, they expect that their spending on the cloud would be efficient and effective.
 The reality of the matter is, that moving to the cloud didn't make IT governance and capital efficiency better, the opposite: Over-spending is the norm, rather than the exception, and the degree of over-spending is significant.